EXPLORE THE DIFFERENCES BETWEEN ATM AND DEBIT CARDS

 Stay alert and aware.

-Because most ATMs give out cash and many accept deposits, it makes sense to be alert and aware of your surroundings no matter where or when you use an ATM.
+Because most ATMs give out cash and many accept deposits, it makes sense to be alert and aware of your surroundings every time you use an ATM.

 Follow onscreen directions.